Iwanai, Hokkaido

 Iwanai (岩内町, Iwanai-chō) is a town located in Shiribeshi Subprefecture, Hokkaido, Japan.

 As of September 2016, the town has an estimated population of 13,210.
 The total area is 70.64 km2.

 History

 Iwanai is one of the oldest towns in the region.
 Unlike many Hokkaido towns, it predates the Meiji Restoration, having started as a seasonal fishing location c.
 1450, and developing into a year-round village in the mid-18th century.
 (Its official founding date is 1751).
 Citizens of Iwanai whose families have been native for many generations have a peculiar "fisherman" accent to their Japanese, distinct to others living in the region.
 (Most Hokkaido citizens speak Kantō, or Tokyo region, dialect; their ancestors emigrated from the Kantō region in the late 19th century).

-Unfortunately, a massive fire in 1954 destroyed most of the traditional buildings, as they were mostly wooden structures.
+A massive fire broke out in Iwanai in 1954, partly due to the effects of Typhoon Marie, and destroyed most of the traditional buildings, as they were mostly wooden structures.
 Modern Iwanai is much more Western in style, although there are still extensive Shinto shrines and Buddhist temples intact or rebuilt in the traditional fashion.
 The town also has a large shrine festival held every July.